dotnet/docs/docs/framework/wcf/feature-details/endpoints-addresses-bindings-and-contracts.md

   - "dotnet"
 ---
 # Endpoints: Addresses, Bindings, and Contracts
-All communication with a [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] service occurs through the *endpoints* of the service.
+All communication with a Windows Communication Foundation (WCF) service occurs through the *endpoints* of the service.
 Endpoints provide clients access to the functionality offered by a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service.

  Each endpoint consists of four properties: